minoa-lang/reference/src/generics.md

 <constraint-const> := 'const' <name> ':' <type> ';'
 ```

-Constraint constants are very similar to [trait constants](./items/consts.md#trait-constant-), but cannot have a default value.
+Constraint constants are very similar to [trait constants], but cannot have a default value.
 They require that any type has a constant with a matching name and type.

 ### Contraint properties [↵](#126-constraints-)